thomknoe/polyculemolecule/README.md

 **Actions:**

-**Affirm, Service, Gifts, Time,** and **Touch** each spend one resource and build affinity with your selected persona. **Break up** ends an existing bond; tap your bonded partner in the molecule view first, then press again to confirm. **Resource meters** along the bottom of your phone show how much of each love language you have left in the round.
+**Affirm, Service, Gifts, Time,** and **Touch** each spend one resource and build affinity with your selected persona. **Break up** ends an existing bond; tap your bonded partner in the molecule view first, then press again to confirm. **Resource meters** along the bottom show how much of each love language you have left in the round.

 ## The Five Love Languages